 - How to find a Teacher

 - LAMDA Level 2 Award in Speaking and Listening Skills

 - Support Us

 For international actors who wish to deepen and develop their craft through an intensive, practical exploration of classical plays.

 Students on this course will discover the work that gave rise to contemporary theatrical practices: the craft of the actor and the actor/audience relationship.

-Students will work on plays from the Shakespearean, Jacobean, Spanish Golden Age, French classical and Restoration periods.
-By discovering how classical theatre translates across centuries, cultures and languages students will build an awareness of the historical, political and social context from which these works emerged and their impact on modern theatre.
+Students work on plays from the Shakespearean, Jacobean, Spanish Golden Age, French classical and Restoration periods.
+By discovering how classical theatre translates across centuries, cultures and languages, students build an awareness of the historical, political and social context from which these works emerged and their impact on modern theatre.

-The work culminates in the staging of a Shakespeare production to which agents, casting directors and members of the public are invited.
+The year culminates in the staging of a Shakespeare production to which agents, casting directors and members of the public are invited.

 Agents and casting directors are invited to attend public productions.
 Students eligible to work in the USA are invited to participate in LAMDA’s industry showcases in New York and Los Angeles in the autumn following graduation.
 Eligible students can also take part in the Next Generation showcase in Ontario, Canada.